wso2/ETAC/ETAC.md

 1. Creating or ascertaining a working definition of the technology to make it clear what is included and not included.
 2. Conducting a literature survey to understand the opinions and evidence expressed with respect to the technology.
 This step belongs to the first and second phases (finding and observations).
 This literature review can be focused by using it to answer the questions asked by the ETAC.
 This generates the findings.
 When we use the ETAC, we specifically reference the findings and use these to defend the observations in the _Opportunity, Impact, and Feasibility_ sections.
 These references to related sources and/or primary evidence can be captured in a supporting document if needed.
 3. In the _Future_ and _Summary_ sections, we draw conclusions from findings and observations.
 Hence this step belongs to conclusions phase.
-We consider _Opportunity, Impact, and Feasibility_ Sections in ETAC holistically and apply critical thinking, expert observations and create conclusions.
+We consider _Opportunity, Impact, and Feasibility_ Sections in ETAC holistically and apply critical thinking, include expert observations and create conclusions.
 The conclusions can be justified in more detail in the supporting document.

 In the rest of the methodology, we will discuss some tools that are useful in the third step (the conclusion phase).
 The last step is the most challenging part of the ETAC as it moves from observations and clearly justified conclusions into predictions and opinions.